Kathy Warden: Board membership and advisory roles

 Warden is a member of The Business Council.
 In 2016, she had a position on the board of the Wolf Trap National Park for the Performing Arts.
 She was also on the Federal Reserve Bank of Richmond board from 2018 to 2020.
 She also worked with the Aspen Institute's computer security strategy group.

 Warden was on the Clinton administration's Internet Advisory Council.
 She joined James Madison University's board of visitors in October 2018.
 Previously, Warden was on the board of the university's College of Business, starting in 2016.

-Warden was sanctioned by Russia on April 21, 2022 along with 28 other American nationals.
-On May 22, 2024, she was sanctioned by the Chinese government due to arm sales to Taiwan.
+Warden was sanctioned by Russia in April 2022 along with 28 other American nationals.
+In May 2024, she was sanctioned by China due to arms sales to Taiwan.

 Warden accepted the 2022 Collier Trophy on the company's behalf for the launch of the James Webb Space Telescope.

 Warden joined the board of Merck & Co. in 2020.
 In 2019, she joined the board of the nonprofit Catalyst, becoming its chair in 2024.
 She is also on the board of the Greater Washington Partnership and became its chair in January 2024.
-She is on the executive committee for the Aerospace Industries Association and previously served as its board chair.
+She is on the executive committee for the Aerospace Industries Association and previously was its board chair.

 Warden was appointed to the National Space Council's users' advisory group in May 2020.
 She was selected for another term in December 2022.
 In April 2024, the U.S. Department of Homeland Security named her to its new Artificial Intelligence Safety and Security Board.